 Long, thin strands of pure glass about the size of a human hair are the foundation of the world’s fastest internet, capable of connection speeds and bandwidth that is 300 times faster than traditional internet.
 When bundled together, these strands create a cable that allows information to travel through them in a beam of light over long distances.

 That information is delivered directly to your business, providing instant internet connection and seamless uploads and downloads of your company’s critical data and apps.
 It may sound too good to be true, but it’s not.
 Fiber optic internet really does live up to the hype.

 Here’s a rundown on what fiber is and how it is different from traditional internet options:

 To answer that, let’s start with why traditional DSL and cable internet are so slow.
 When you’ve experienced lags in normal business activities such as cloud file transfers, long upload times for large files or garbled/static in VoIP calls, it’s probably because of metal.
 More specifically, copper metal.

-With higher bandwidth, we’re talking internet connections speeds up to 100 gigabit per second, making fiber up to 300 times faster than copper wire connections.
+With high bandwidth, we’re talking internet connections speeds up to 100 gigabit per second, making fiber up to 300 times faster than copper wire connections.
+Plus, fiber offers symmetrical upload and download speed.
 What’s that mean for your business?
-Faster uploads and downloads of critical data, allowing your staff to be more productive.
+Faster access to critical data, allowing your staff to be more productive.
 It means you’re not paying employees to waste their time struggling with poor bandwidth.
+Learn more here.

 As technology such as cloud computing has changed the way organizations do business, the need for improved internet connectivity has grown.
 The business internet industry is answering that demand with fiber.